Faithe7/Sera_Subscriptions_Payment_Analysis/README.md

 - Debit cards had the highest success rate (52%).

 #### Bank Performance
-- Guaranty Trust Bank (GTBank) and Access Bank processed the highest number of successful transactions.
+- GTBank and Access Bank processed the highest number of successful transactions.
 - GTBank shows the highest total transactions but also a high number of abandoned ones.
 - Banks like UBA and First Bank also performed well with lower abandonment rates.